Jean Starcky

 Abbé Jean Starcky (3 February 1909 – 9 October 1988) was a French priest who was one of the early editors of the Dead Sea Scrolls.
 He studied at the Pontifical Biblical Institute in Rome and the École Biblique et Archéologique Française in Jerusalem.
-As a specialist in Palmyrene Aramaic and Nabataean texts he joined the international Dead Sea Scrolls team in January 1954.
+As a specialist in Palmyrene Aramaic and Nabataean texts he joined the international Manuscrits de la mer Morte team in January 1954.

 Origins of Jean Starcky

-Jean Starcky was born on February 3, 1909, in Mulhouse (where a street bears his name), in the Haut-Rhin.
+Jean Starcky was born on 3 February 1909 in Mulhouse (where a street bears his name), in the Haut-Rhin.
 He is the son of Gabriel Starcky and Berthe Thérèse Gutknecht.
-He died in Paris, in Val-de-Grâce, October 9, 1988.
+He died in Paris, in Val-de-Grâce, on 9 October 1988.

 Youth

-His father worked for the company DMC (Dollfus-Mieg et Cie) where he became authorized representative in Poland and Czechoslovakia.
+His father worked for the company DMC (Dollfus-Mieg et Compagnie) where he became authorized representative in Poland and Czechoslovakia.
 Jean Starcky's youth was spent in Mulhouse in France, in Switzerland in Territet, near Vevey in Switzerland, where his family lived during the First World War, in Mainz and in Prague.

 Religious formation

-He asserted his religious vocation very early on and despite his father’s reluctance, he began higher studies at the Oratory seminary in 1928 and then at the Catholic Institute in Paris where he obtained a license in theology.
+He asserted his religious vocation very early on and despite his father’s reluctance, he began higher studies at the Société de l'oratoire de Jésus seminary in 1928 and then at the Institut catholique de Paris where he obtained a license in theology.
 He embarked on orientalist studies at the Institut Catholique de Paris and the Ecole Pratique des Hautes Etudes in Paris.